Gini coefficient: Example: Two levels of income

-A simplified case distinguishes just two levels of income, low and high.
+A simple case assumes just two levels of income, low and high.
 If the high income group is a proportion u of the population and earns a proportion f of all income, then the Gini coefficient is f − u.
 A more graded distribution with these same values u and f will always have a higher Gini coefficient than f − u.